jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

   (b) specified company means a company declared by the responsible Minister by notice in the Gazette to be a specified company for the purposes of this section.

 ### 41 Amendments to other Acts
-The enactments specified in the Schedule are hereby amended in the manner indicated in that schedule.
+The enactments specified in Schedule 1 are hereby amended in the manner indicated in that schedule.

 ## Part 5 — Income-related rents, housing eligibility, and other matters